UDOOboard/Docs/docs/04_Software_&_OS_Distro/02_Android.md

 ## Technical specifications

-Android stable for UDOO QUAD/DUAL is based on Android 4.2.2.
+The stable Android version for UDOO QUAD/DUAL is based on Android Marshmallow 6.0.1.
-In the Download page you can also find an image of Android 6.0.1 Marshmallow that is still in Beta but almost fully functionally.
+The previous release, still available for download, is KitKat 4.4.2.

 SD card images can be downloaded from the [image section of the website](http://www.udoo.org/downloads/).